lcilliers/hobbies-modelling4comfort/about.md

 ### Website Technology

-This site is built with:
+This site extensively made use of Go-Pilot to build with:

 - **Jekyll** - Static site generator for fast, secure pages
 - **GitHub Pages** - Free hosting with version control